humanwhocodes/crosspost/README.md

 Generally speaking, if you are creating an app to automate your own posts, you'll be able to use it for free so long as you're not posting a large number of times per day.

+**Note:** The post uses the terms "app key" and "app secret" whereas the Twitter strategy here uses "API consumer key" and "API consumer secret".
+They are the same values.

 ### Mastodon

 To enable posting to Mastodon, you'll need to create a new application: